cDMN Solver¶

 --idp idp the path to the idp executable

-generate file specifically for the IDP3 Interactive
+generate file specifically for the Interactive Consultant

---main create a main, to use when generating for the IDP-Z3
+--main create a main, to use when generating for the IDP-Z3 Interactive Consultant

 --errorcheck-overlap overlaptable

-the table to check for overlap errors: table is
+the table to check for overlap errors: table is identified by table id

 --errorcheck-shadowed shadowedtable

-the table to check for shadowed rules: table is
+the table to check for shadowed rules: table is identified by table id

 --errorcheck-rule ERRORCHECK_RULE